robenkleene/design-references/adobe-after-effects/after-effects-exprssions.md

 - `⌥`-click the stopwatch for a property to bring up the expression window.
 - `enter` to finish editing an expression (`fn`-return on a MacBook)

+## Tips

+- The "Pick Whip" (spiral icon to the right of properties in the timeline)

 ## Loops

 - `loopOut();`: This loops everything until the last keyframe (this is the easiest way to quickly create a loop).